kytrinyx/calorie/README.md

       end

 You will need to add translations for your locale(s).
-These begin with Sunday, regardless of how you configure your week.
+The translations for the week begin with Sunday, regardless of how you configure your week.

     # en.yml